MLHale/nebraska-gencyber-modules/2021/phishing/url-analysis.md

 If we just start reading the URL from left to right, like English, then this URL appears legitimate because we encounter the word `facebook` in the URL.
 But that is not the correct way of reading a URL.

-### The "Right" way to read a URL
+#### The "Right" way to read a URL

 The Internet is a network of networks.
 Each network that is under the control of an authority, is a separate **Domain** (Hey! that is another example for `Domain Separation`).
 For example, organizations like University of Nebraska at Omaha, Facebook or Apple have authority over their own Domains/Networks that are connected to the Internet.
 URLs, which are used to reference computers in a particular network are also called **Domain Names**.
 Continuing our example, some top-level domains are `unomaha.edu`, `facebook.com` and `apple.com`.
+These are examples of the  `Registrable Domain` component of a URL.

 These domain names have to be **unique** on the Internet.
 So who is responsible for ensuring this?
 This function is coordinated by ICANN.
 Here is what is listed on the ICANN website: